jh000107/PY106/Pre-session/Pre-session 3 Electric Field.md

 There are many parallels between electrostatic situations and gravitational situations.
 A field is something that has a magnitude and direction at all points in space.

+The electric field E at a particular point can be defined in terms of the electric force, Fe, that an object of charge q would experience if it were placed at that point.

 <img src="Pre-session 3 Electric Field.assets/electric_field.png">

 E = Electric Field